joyce-chen/persona5-negotiation/index.md

 </table>
 <table>
 	<tr>
 		<th colspan="5">Hey.
-Aren’t you hungry?
+Aren't you hungry?
 Can we take a break and go eat somewhere?</th>
 	</tr>
 	<tr>
 		<td></td>